waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Lessons Learned
 - I need to be more diligent about checking my own notes and map markers before exploring.
 I got lost on a path I had already identified as a dead end.

+## Unverified Assumptions & Hypotheses
+- **Mom's Healing:** Can Mom heal my Pokémon?
+I've never tried, but it's a common feature.
+- **Ledge Mechanics:** Are ledges in this ROM hack strictly one-way?
+I was blocked before, but I need to test this in a controlled way.